ntwiles/nala/README.md

 ## Usage

-Parse and interpret in the console any `.nl` file with the following command:
+Execute a Nala file with the following command.
+While the `.nl` extension is not required, it is recommended to ensure compatibility with syntax highlighting features.

 ```
 cargo run path/to/script.nl